mak08/PolarCL/README.md

   * application/xml,application/x-www-form-urlencoded
 * Logging

-Furthermore, PolarSeal supports server-side programming in Common Lisp
+Furthermore, PolarCL supports server-side programming in Common Lisp
 * Registering handlers for serving static and dynamic content
 * Easy registration of Lisp functions to be called from XHR GET requests, for example.